What Is Carbon Dioxide, And How Does it Affect The Weather And Climate?

 If you haven't been hiding under a rock lately, you will be well aware of how extreme weather events like hurricanes, cyclones, and tornadoes are increasing every year at an alarming rate.

-What may be even more alarming, is the fact that carbon dioxide can cause extreme weather events, without having to wait for the effects of global warming to start kicking in.
-This study was reported in the June 2018 issue of "Nature Climate Change".
+What may be even more alarming is the fact that carbon dioxide can cause extreme weather events without having to wait for the effects of global warming to start kicking in.
+This study was reported in the June 2018 issue of "Nature Climate Change."

-In short, the assumptions is that global warming occurs proportionally to the amount of carbon dioxide in the atmosphere.
+In short, the assumption is that global warming occurs proportionally to the amount of carbon dioxide in the atmosphere.
 During the study, however, it was discovered that releasing a high amount of carbon dioxide caused an immediate spike in extreme heat in the specific area.

 f) Carbon Dioxide Responsible For Less Cloud Formation